 In this one-hour tutorial, Ed Roberts (Creative Director & InHOWse Editorial Council Member) shares how he’s been able to navigate through government agencies and corporate America to construct high-performing in-house teams … He’ll share, in great detail, the three characteristics of high-performing in-house teams and how YOU can transform your in-house team.
 You’ll walk away with tools you can put to work immediately!

-Thanks for your interest in Distinguished Professor, Robin Landa’s, one-hour online webinar where she’ll walk you through an easy, 10-step guide to building your own brand (10-step BYOB Guide).
+In this 1 hour online webinar where she’ll walk you through an easy, 10-step guide to building your own brand (10-step BYOB Guide).

 You are not a corporation, so your identity should not look like a corporate identity.
 Nor are you exactly like every other designer, so your bio shouldn’t read like anyone else’s either.
 Your typography, composition, and copy should reflect your design sense and sensibility.
 There are many admirable portfolios out there.
 An engaging personal brand identity can ensure notice of yours.